AML/CFT Act audits represent a significant opportunity for auditors to expand their assurance services.

 - A title in the form of “Independent AML/CFT Audit”

-- A description of methods used to determine adequacy of the risk assessment and programme
+- A description of methods used to determine the adequacy of the risk assessment and programme

 - Recommended course of action to rectify non-compliance

-- Letter of representation: Written representations would include statements concerning responsibility of client for compliance with requirements of Act, that the auditor was provided with all relevant information and access and that all relevant matters have been disclosed to the auditor.
+- Letter of representation: Written representations would include statements concerning the responsibility of the client for compliance with the requirements of the Act, that the auditor was provided with all relevant information and access and that all relevant matters have been disclosed to the auditor.

 - Management letter: Though not mandatory, we may also make suggestions on how to rectify non-compliance or identify areas for improvement in behaviour and practice.

-- Reporting suspicious transaction: Under S 43 of the Act, the auditor may submit suspicious transaction reports direct to the Police.
+- Reporting suspicious transactions: Under S 43 of the Act, the auditor may submit suspicious transaction reports direct to the Police.